Sama-Sokkar/Digital-Library/README.md

   at least one example of a class definition in your code as well as the names of two properties and two methods.

-  - File name for the class definition:
+  - File name for the class definition: contactClass.py
-  - Line number(s) for the class definition:
+  - Line number(s) for the class definition: from line number 1 till line number 17
-  - Name of two properties:
+  - Name of two properties: name and mobile
-  - Name of two methods:
+  - Name of two methods: set_data() and save_to_file()
-  - File name and line numbers where the methods are used:
+  - File name and line numbers where the methods are used: app.py line number 259 and 260

 - [✅] It makes use of JavaScript in the front end and uses the localStorage of the web browser.